 Creative Associates are artists, creative practitioners and educators with an understanding of the arts and creativity, and its potential to transform the lives of children and young people.
 They match the needs of schools to arts and creative opportunities in their locality.
 They identify potential areas for improvement and inspire, energise and drive schools forward in addressing these.
 Through this pioneering initiative, Creative Associates have the chance to shape the place of the arts and creativity in Irish schools.

 Connecting through Heritage – Leitrim Heritage Podcast with Leitrim County Council.

 Expert contributor to the Leitrim Heritage Podcast, a Heritage Week 2020 event organised by Leitrim County Council.
 The programme celebrates the natural, built and cultural heritage of Leitrim by talking to the local people and experts who know Leitrim’s heritage best.
 All interviewees have a lifelong passion for heritage, and have dedicated years to exploring the heritage of their place or chosen area of interest, to keeping traditions alive, and to sharing their knowledge and engaging others in Leitrim’s heritage.

-The Tuar Ard Reminiscence Theatre Project, Tuar Ard Arts Centre, Moate, Co.
-Westmeath
+The Tuar Ard Reminiscence Theatre Project with the Tuar Ard Arts Centre, Moate, Co.
+Westmeath.

-Protest through Print: Women’s Suffrage and Print Media Centenary Seminar, 14th September 2018, National Print Museum, Dublin 4
+Protest through Print: Women’s Suffrage and Print Media Centenary Seminar, 14th September 2018, with the National Print Museum, Dublin 4.

 Organiser and convener of a free public academic seminar commemorating the first granting of the vote to women in Ireland, and the connection of the suffrage campaign to the use of print as a mass media for promotion of the movement.
 The project was supported by a successful grant from the European Year of Cultural Heritage 2018.